waylaidwanderer/node-chatgpt-api/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/waylaidwanderer/node-chatgpt-api/blob/main/LICENSE)
 [![GitHub Repo stars](https://img.shields.io/github/stars/waylaidwanderer/node-chatgpt-api)](https://github.com/waylaidwanderer/node-chatgpt-api/)

-This is an implementation of [ChatGPT](https://chat.openai.com/chat), with support for Bing's GPT-4 version of ChatGPT, plus the official ChatGPT raw model, `text-chat-davinci-002`.
+This is an implementation of [ChatGPT](https://chat.openai.com/chat), with support for Bing's GPT-4 version of ChatGPT, plus the official ChatGPT underlying model, `text-chat-davinci-002`.

 #### About Bing's GPT-4 version of ChatGPT
 An experimental client for Bing's GPT-4 version of ChatGPT is available in [`BingAIClient`](src/BingAIClient.js).
 It works much like ChatGPT, but it's powered by GPT-4 instead of GPT-3.
 For more information on its capabilities and limitations, see [this Reddit comment](https://www.reddit.com/r/ChatGPT/comments/10xjda1/comment/j7snwxx/?utm_source=reddit&utm_medium=web2x&context=3).